 A group of friends, Mia, Tom, and Dylan set out for a weekend 4WD trip.
 Mia is an experienced 4WD driver and always checks for track closures before heading out.
 Tom is new to 4WDing and eager to test his vehicle's capabilities, including different terrains such as creeks and waterways.
-Dylan is a proud Gadubanud man, a Traditional Custodian of Cape Otway region in Western Victoria.
+Dylan is a proud Wurundjeri man, a Traditional Custodian of the forest in Victoria.
 Dylan is mindful of how 4WD can impact Country.
 As they explore, Tom suggests taking a shortcut through a closed track that crosses a creek.